 I think Lee’s Adjustable AOE Piston Head works as advertised.
 Like most airsoft parts, it could need a little work to work with the rest of the AEG.
 However, the quality is there and the price is reasonable.

 For most standard builds I am confident it will do the job.
 Only time will tell if that is true for the extreme builds as well.
+Don’t forget to check out Lees Precision Engineering for more info.

 If you like this post and found it helpful, please drop by our YouTube and social channels to say hello!
 Unfortunately many find airsoft a sensitive topic and are making it increasingly difficult to enjoy and discuss our hobby in more mainstream internet channels.
 I am going to need your help to grow our community and share the positive aspects of our hobby / sport.